Step 1: Apply for Admission

 Step 2: Determine Correct Placement Exam

-Jackson State uses the ACT and COMPASS exam to assess your level of academic preparation.
+Jackson State uses the ACT and Accuplacer exam to assess your level of academic preparation.
 These placement exams help determine if you are ready for college-level coursework.
 Your enrollment status and age determine which placement exam is required.

-Depending on the courses previously taken, the COMPASS test or ACT scores may be required.
+Depending on the courses previously taken, the Accuplacer test or ACT scores may be required.
 Normally, previously earned credit in a college level English and Math or having an earned degree waives any testing requirement.
 Please see the Admissions Office for your personalized testing requirements.

 New, Degree seeking students